 Mapped: Violent protests grip the country with fears of more to come

-Unrest in Manchester, Hull, Liverpool, Bristol, Blackpool and Belfast saw missiles thrown and shops looted
+Violence and disorder has been seen in locations including Rotherham, Tamworth, Manchester, Hull, Liverpool, Bristol, Blackpool, Plymouth, Birmingham and Belfast

 Support truly